feagi/feagi/src/ros/py2ardiuno.md

-# Python to ardiuno/ros2 using sonar sensor only
+# Publishing sonar sensor data through ROS2

 This document is for sonar sensor (HC-0SR04)